BANKONPYTHAI/qOracleAlpha/README.md

 Tokens can be transferred between addresses as normal.

-There are no mint or burn functions after genesis—the supply is forever fixed.
+There are no mint or burn functions after genesis—the supply is fixed forever as immutable.

 BANKON PYTHAI will integrate with qOracle as a DeFi protocols to create a highly reliable unit-of-value.
 ```txt